snowman-repos/book/project_managers/README.md

 - Risk is reduced because you are getting feedback early,
 - Customers are happy because they can make changes without paying exorbitant costs.

-- change can be tooo easy, relies on a good plan to ensure final product is what was originally proposed
+Advantages rarely come without disadvantages so we'd be remiss to not cover those too.
+The adaptability of the approach and responsivness to changes brings an inherent risk.
+Changes can become tooooo easy, too tempting.
+It comes back to a good plan and good project management control to ensure that the final product matches what was originally proposed.
+As you go along, maybe you, your team, or the client will have some great ideas that you have chance to implement.
+But if they take you further away from the original business goals then they should be given serious consideration and probably stay on the table for a future upgrade project.

-- takes a commitment to do it right, can't skip meetings etc.
+It takes a big commitment by all stakeholders to make this work.
+This can't be understated.
+Everyone has to do their best to keep themselves motivated, on track, and work together closely.
+Status meetings cannot be skipped, feedback cannot be dismissed or left unsought.
+If one person doesn't participate fully, they obstruct everybody else.
+Hopefully over time, processes become habitual.
+Even more hopefully perhaps, proven results should motivate everyone to get with the programme.

 - flexibility allows for potential scope creep
 - increased feedback loops may piss off some clients